tspindler-cms/tetet-vwv/TeTeT VWV/mods/tech/vwv USS Bon Homme Richard CVA-31/README.md

 Thanks to Sidekick65 for the screenshots, check out his youtube channel at https://www.youtube.com/@Sidekick65

-Final thanks to Citizen, seabat and Zabbie, testers of the mod.
+Final thanks to Citizen, seabat, toan, and Zabbie, testers and contributors of the mod.

 The carrier will be published in the Vietnam War Vessels mod, https://github.com/tspindler-cms/tetet-vwv